raulpy271/turingMachine/README.md

 To visualize turing machines there the app turingmachine.io, on it, to create machines you should use a `yml` file, which is'nt a programming language.
 So, I created this app to visualize turing machines, which are created in a programming language, this give to you the power to do whathaver machine you want.

 Now, the machines is visualized throught the terminal, but, it can be extend to others interfaces.
-Besides, the language that is used to program is Ocaml, but I have the goal to execute in javascript using [js_of_ocaml](https://ocsigen.org/js_of_ocaml/3.1.0/manual/overview) module, feels free to make these features.
+Besides, the language that is used to program is Ocaml, but I have the goal to execute in javascript using [js_of_ocaml](https://ocsigen.org/js_of_ocaml/3.1.0/manual/overview) module.

 # Usage